-Expenses for short-term leases amounted to \in 691 thousand in the 2021 financial year (previous year: \in 657 thousand).
-Expenses for leases for low-value assets amounted to \in 37 thousand in the year under review (previous year: \in 37 thousand).
+Expenses for short-term leases amounted to \leq 526 thousand in the 2022 financial year (previous year: \leq 691 thousand).
+Expenses for leases for low-value assets amounted to \leq 28 thousand in the financial year (previous year: \leq 37 thousand).